Dhanbad–Chandrapura Passenger

-The 03332/03331 Dhanbad–Chandrapura Passenger is a passenger train belonging to Indian Railways East Central Railway zone that runs between Dhanbad and Chandrapura in India.
+The 53339/53340 Chandrapura-Dhanbad Passenger is a passenger train belonging to Indian Railways East Central Railway zone that runs between Dhanbad and Chandrapura in India.

 The service of 53339/53340 Dhanbad–Chandrapura Passenger was stopped on 15 July 2017 due to closure of Dhanbad–Chandrapura line.

-On 10 January 2024 onwards Ministry of Railway has approved restoration of 03332/03331 Dhanbad–Chandrapura Passenger train.
+On 10 January 2024 onwards Ministry of Railway has approved restoration as 03332/03331 Dhanbad–Chandrapura Passenger Special.

+January 01, 2025 the train was restored with normal train 53339/53340 Chandrapura - Dhanbad Passenger.

 Route and halts

 The important halts of the train are: